How To Uninstall Apps on Android TV – Even System Apps!

 Once the device is authorized, type in adb shell.

-To uninstall the app, you’re going to need the full package name.
+To uninstall the app, you will need the full package name.

-Thankfully, this is in the App Detail page of the Settings menu.
+Thankfully, this is on the App Detail page of the Settings menu.
 In this case, the package name for the Netflix app is com.netflix.ninja.

-Your Android TV package name may be different, so be sure to verify this before trying to uninstall the app.
+Your Android TV package name may differ, so verify this before trying to uninstall the app.

 The command to uninstall the app is: